 A comprehensive resource for safe and responsible laser use

-US: UPDATED - Man kills himself before being sentenced for aiming laser at helicopter
+US: UPDATED - Man takes his own life before being sentenced for aiming laser at helicopter

 The air crew notified the Salt Lake County Sheriff’s Office of the approximate location.
 A deputy went door to door.
 When they encountered Park, the 30-year-old said he had a laser pointer to play with his cats.
 Park admitted that he had shined a laser at the aircraft.